cliosight/Docs/README.md

 ![datasources](https://cdn-images-1.medium.com/max/800/1*_IhJ2hsx9USQOrgt_8I2PQ.png)

 ## Support for Multiple Statements <a name="multiplestatements"></a>
 Execution of multiple SQL queries is possible in the admin console and for report creation.
-Admin users can execute any number of statements at once and view results serially in a JSON response.
 In reports however, only the final `select` statement is used for populating reports.

 The preceeding queries in a report SQL query block can be used for fetching real-time and dynamic intermediate values for substituting variable terms in the final query.
-This provides convenience in complex data processing within the platform.
 For instance, using values from dynamically created tables or adding logic to data cleaning tasks.
 An example is provided in the [Reports](#report_example) section.

 ## User Permissions and Access Control <a name="acl"></a>
 Cliosight ensures that each component created within its platform incorporates fine-grained access control.
-Administrators can grant specific permissions to users, enabling controlled actions on UI and automation components.
 An example of this is, access based on the geographic location of users.

 Types of users:
 1. **Admin** - Allowed to perform all actions within an account.
 2. **User** - Only view permission for assigned (non-public) forms, reports and dashboards.
-3. **Admin-Minor** (Next Release) - No access to datasources, tables, users/groups and automation components.
+3. **Admin-Minor** - No access to datasources, tables, users/groups and automation components.

 ## Advanced File Storage <a name="afiles"></a>
 This platform provides extra functionalities for files uploaded through a form.
 The [free tier](#freetier) will allow a max of 4GB storage for the in-built database and files.
 Like other components, files are also equipped with access control methods.
-Text, CSV, spreadsheet, PDF, image, video and audio file formats will be supported for processing.

 ## Leveraging AI Components <a name="ai"></a>
 To provide a better user experience through the use of AI, we have added code generators for the two types of syntaxes used within the platform.